 How to Oil Dog Clippers

-Place a few drops of clipper oil between the upper and lower blades while the motor is running.
+When oiling dog clippers, place a few drops of clipper oil between the upper and lower blades while the motor is running.
 As it is running, the excess oil and hair will run off the clipper blade.
 Turn off the clipper and dab the blade with a paper towel or dry cloth.

 Dog Clipper Blade Sharpening